Nourishing an Unraveling World

 A 7-Month Residential Food Systems Fellowship

 Ages: 18+.
-Fellows tend to be in their 20’s, but we invite people of all ages to apply
+Average age has been 24, but we invite people of all ages to apply.

 Location: Paonia, Colorado